iexcloud/docs/source/managing-your-data/creating-a-dataset-with-the-api.md

 ## What's Next

-Learn more about the Apperate APIs at [Using Apperate's APIs](../interacting-with-your-data/apperate-api-basics.md).
+Learn more about the Apperate APIs at [Use Apperate's APIs](../developer-tools/use-apperate-apis.md).